esciencecenter-digital-skills/2024-12-09-ds-git-WECR/index.md

 ```

 #### If something does not work:
 Follow the corresponding setup instructions.
-There will be a check-in session the week before where you can ask questions regarding the setup.
+There will be a check-in session the week before the workshop where you can ask questions regarding the setup.
 If you still need help, send us an email at training@esciencecenter.nl.

 {% comment %}